mowet601/QuotaAndroid/README.md

 # QuotaAndroid
 Quota Android App

-NOTE: If master branch seems incomplete, go to Noah branch.
-Attempted to make the branch the master, but unsure if it worked correctly.
+NOTE: If master branch seems incomplete, go to the Noah branch.
+Attempted to make the branch the master branch, but unsure if overwrote the master correctly.
 The Noah branch has the most updated version.

 Quota - a practical to-do list app for iOS and Android.
 (HoyaHacks 2016 Project) See accompanying iOSapp: https://github.com/matthewmuccio/QuotaiOS